Kale

-.
+On average, 1.35 million people die in road crashes each year around the world1.
 An additional 20-50 million people suffer long-term injuries from vehicle crashes globally.
-In the United States alone, 38,000 people die in crashes each year
+In the United States alone, 38,000 people die in crashes each year2.

 We weigh these costs against all the benefits driving adds to civilization like the freedoms that come with owning a personal vehicle, the ability to travel further away from our homes, and the exponential increases in productivity for our economies.
 Progressive technologists and engineers are now seeking to mitigate and eliminate some of the 2nd order effects of driving.
 Driving is dangerous, and human drivers are imperfect.
 Drunk drivers, distracted drivers, pissed-off drivers, IDGAF drivers, the list goes on.
 Vehicle safety is a multidimensional issue, and cars throughout the decades have been fitted with safety features like airbags and seatbelts to make driving less dangerous.
 Still, tens of thousands of Americans die each year in car crashes, and human error is unfortunately often to blame.

-, the Model T was by far the most affordable car ever made.
+In 1908, the Ford Model T was released for sale to the public.
+Since the creation of the first gas-powered automobile in 1885 by Karl Benz3, the Model T was by far the most affordable car ever made.
 Ford Motor Company began mass manufacturing the Model T, with their new breakthroughs implementing vertical integration and assembly lines into their factories and manufacturing processes.
 This leap, making vehicles via mass production as opposed to handmaking each individual vehicle, made cars affordable for middle-class individuals and families.
 Before this, car ownership was reserved for wealthy people.
-In 1927, Henry Ford watched the 15 millionth Model T come off the assembly line at a Ford factory in Michign
+In 1927, Henry Ford watched the 15 millionth Model T come off the assembly line at a Ford factory in Michign4.
+As a greater percentage of society, especially in the US, embraced vehicle ownership - the world began being built around individual vehicle ownership and individual transportation via personally owned vehicles.
+Ford’s Model T and their new breakthroughs in assembly lines, mass manufacturing, and economies of scale were a significant opportunity for the world, but again, especially the US.

 Over the last century, our society has outweighed all the things driving has given us against these driving accidents suffered - but is there a better way?
 From search engines to brain-machine interfaces, AI can have unlimited functions, though its application to self-driving and fully autonomous vehicles could eradicate one of the largest causes of death in the world - driving accidents.